Kirottu/perttishooter/README.md

 **Install:**

-Clone or download the repository and import it in godot 3.2.1
+Download the most recent build from releases or clone the repository and import it in godot 3.2.1